50+ Book Ideas (and 10 Ways to Find Even More!)

 - It’s a post-apocalyptic story about the definition of evolution.
 It kicks off on a dead star with a conspiracy being uncovered.

 With all the major elements sorted, you can then use a story structure like “The Hero’s Journey” or “Save the Cat” to outline your entire book.
 At that point, there’ll be nothing stopping you from plowing ahead!

 Allow a short story to blossom

 Many esteemed authors, including Sylvia Plath and Stephen King, began their careers by writing short stories before eventually “graduating” to novels.
 But this evolution needn’t take years.
-Sometimes, a character leaps off the page, or a denouement leaves you craving more, and what started as a short story unfolds into 50,000 words or more.
+Sometimes, a character leaps off the page, you suddenly begin in the thick of rising action, or a denouement leaves you craving more, and what started as a short story unfolds into 50,000 words or more.